JujuAdams/painfully-learned-lessons/README.md

 &nbsp;

+### I want to hit 5,000 FPS when measuring using `fps_real` because that means my game will play better.

+A variant of the above. `fps_real` is a poor metric to begin with and targeting a framerate far above the update rate of every screen in existence is unnecessary.

+&nbsp;

 ### GameMaker is lagging whenever I add instances to a room.

 Turn off Feather (at least for the duration that you're doing lots of heavy room editing).